ydxlt/okdownloader/README.md

 OkDownloader
 ============

-A cross-platform downloader library for Java and Android based on OkHttp.
+A downloader library for Java and Android based on OkHttp.

 * Easy to use: Simple API similar to OkHttp.
 * Rich in features: Supports synchronous/asynchronous downloads, network restrictions, multithreading, task priorities, resource verification, and more.